 SLM Depreciation Rate is calculated as

 The depreciation rate for the double-declining method is calculated as

 - Depreciation rate for double-declining method = 2 × 10%

-- Depreciation rate for double-declining method = 20%
+- The depreciation rate for the double-declining method = is 20%

-We can understand how the depreciation expense is calculated each year under the double-declining method from the below schedule.
-For example, last year, the actual depreciation expense as per the depreciation rate should have been $13,422 but kept at $12,108.86 to keep the asset at its estimated salvage value.
+We can understand how the depreciation expense is calculated yearly under the double-declining method from the schedule below.
+For example, last year, the actual depreciation expense, as per the depreciation rate, should have been $13,422 but kept at $12,108.86 to keep the asset at its estimated salvage value.
 So, the depreciation expense is calculated in the last year by deducting the salvage value from the opening book value.

 Importance of Double Declining Balance Method

 The importance of the double-declining method of depreciation can be explained through the following scenarios.
 Sometimes, when the company is looking to defer the tax liabilities and reduce profitability in the initial years of the asset’s useful life, it is the best option for charging depreciation.

 Also, in some cases, certain assets are more valuable or usable during the initial year of their lives.
 Therefore, by using the double-declining method, i.e., charging high depreciation expenses in initial years, the company can match the cost with the benefit derived through the use of the asset in a better way.